-It looks like that this cute Husky Pomeranian mix has taken the social media and the internet by storm in last couple of years.
+It looks like this cute Husky Pomeranian mix has taken social media and the internet by storm in last couple of years.

 And why not?
 This new designer breed is getting popular for a reason.
-It is the cutest god you can ever find.
+It is one of the cutest dogs you will ever find.

 If you are looking to learn more about this amazing new designer dog, you are at the right place.
-You will find everything you must be looking for about the dog here.
+You will find everything you are looking for about the pomsky dogs here.